Claus1/unigui/README.md

 If value is not acceptable instead of returning an object possible to return Error or Warning or UpdateError.
 The last function has a list object, which has to be synchronized simultaneously with informing about the Error.

+#### If a handler returns True or UpdateScreen constant the whole screen has to be redrawn.
+Also it causes calling Screen function prepare() which used for syncronizing GUI elements one to another and with program data. prepare() is also automatically called when screen loaded. prepare() is optional.

 ```
 def changed_range(_,value):
    if value < 0.5 and value > 1.0:
-       #or UpdateError(.., _) if we want to return the previous visible value to the field
+       #or UpdateError(_, message) if we want to return the previous visible value to the field
        return Error(f‘The value of {_.name} has to be > 0.5 and < 1.0!')
     #accept value othewise
     _.value = value